Navigate to our DX Training Video guide for further visual guidance.

 Note that there is a possibility to attach a location (such as a physical office or a mailing address) to a contact, so you may first want to create a location (again, this is optional).

-When you are finished with creating the contact, make sure to save changes.
+When you have finished creating the contact, make sure to save changes.

 5

-If you are trying to add a phone number to your contact page make sure within the top field "Primary Phone Number Type" make sure to add if it's an Office or Fax or Primary contact.
-You don't add the actually number within that field
+To add a phone number to your contact page, first check the "Primary Phone Number Type" field.
+Specify whether it’s an Office, Fax, or Primary contact.
+You don't add the number within that field

-The field below it that says "Primary Phone Number" will be where you can add the contacts actual number.
+The field below it that says "Primary Phone Number" will be where you can add the contact number.

 Adding a number to a contact type